Bowral: Tourist attractions

 Bowral is noted for its boutiques, antique stores, gourmet restaurants and cafés.

 The Bradman Oval, Bradman Museum and International Cricket Hall of Fame are dedicated to the achievements of cricketer Sir Donald Bradman and to the game of cricket.

 Cecil Hoskins Nature Reserve, in the suburb's south, is a large picnic area known for its birdwatching.

+The Bowral Honey Farm, located in the grounds of the historic National Trust property, Retford Park, offers a range of bee focused tours and experiences on weekends.

 Bowral is the setting for Tulip Time at the Corbett Gardens, a springtime celebration with a profusion of tulips and other flowers planted in the town centre.
 A comprehensive private not-for-profit botanic garden includes a mix of exotic, native, and endemic species including a shale woodland, the endangered ecological community endemic to the site.

 The town has a Vietnam War Memorial and Cherry Tree Walk, constructed along the Mittagong Rivulet that flows through the town.
 Along a walking/cycle track beside the stream are planted 526 cherry trees, each dedicated to a soldier who died in the service of his country.

 Bowral and surrounding region was proclaimed a book town in 2000, having numerous bookshops and associations with many literary figures including P. L. Travers, the author of the Mary Poppins novels, Arthur Upfield, and many others.

 First held in 2016, each spring, Bowral hosts a popular cycling event: "The Bowral Classic", which draws hundreds of participants to compete.
 There are multiple races ranging from 35 km to 160 km.

 Panoramic view of Bowral from the Bowral Lookout on Mount Gibraltar.
 Moss Vale and the ranges near Bundanoon can be seen in the background.

 The Bong Bong Picnic Races, commenced in 1886, attracted crowds of up to 35,000 but were suspended in 1985 and resumed in 1992 as a members-only event.
 The event attracts around 5,000 people and is held annually in November, as well as other events during the year.

 Bowral is also home to a few vineyards and cellar doors and is close to Mittagong, the winery centre of the Southern Highlands.
 There are 60 vineyards in the Southern Highlands, which is a recognised cool-climate wine district.
 Wineries around Bowral are listed in the Southern Highlands Wineries Index.

 Bowral is overshadowed by Mount Gibraltar, which rises to 863 m above sea level and has lookouts over Bowral, Mittagong, Moss Vale and the ranges near Bundanoon.